RiddhikaMahalanabis/xylem-sap-flow-EPJE-2026/README.md

 ## Notes

-* The code is intentionally kept minimal and transparent
-* The goal is to provide a conceptual and reproducible view of the model
+* The code is intentionally kept minimal to provide a conceptual and reproducible view of the model
 * For full theoretical details, please refer to the published paper

 ---